 - Social media posts

 - Contests and events that attract your audience

 Finally, creating a digital marketing strategy that meets your buyer at every stage of their journey is key for long-term success.
 Many brands do an excellent job of creating content to attract brand new clients, but they ignore their existing customers who may need additional services or products in the future.
 This is especially true in the B2B space and for companies who are investing in an enterprise SEO strategy.

 Learn more about creating content for every stage of the sale funnel as you explore the buyer journey for your ideal customers.

 Your digital marketing strategy will help you grow your business and take it to the next level, or it will serve as a learning experience for next year.
-When you work with an experienced, award-winning digital marketing agency, you’ll benefit from their experience in helping brands succeed online.
+When you work with an experienced, award-winning digital marketing agency, you’ll benefit from their experience in using the right tactics and tracking the right KPIs to help your brand succeed online.